myGC PORTAL NEWS DIRECTORY

 Documentation must be submitted to the School Nurse for verification, who will then forward a copy to Nutrition Services.
 Dietary accommodations begin once Nutrition Services receives and processes the request.
 Please note that dietary accommodations that require purchasing specific items may not be immediately available.
 It can take up to four weeks to receive delivery of special order items.

-2018 FREE Summer Meals for Kids
+2019 Summer Meals for Kids serving

-Goose Creek CISD Nutrition Services teamed up with local organizations to provide free lunches for children 1-18 at six Baytown Parks, two area libraries, community centers, apartment buildings and more this past summer.
+Goose Creek CISD Nutrition Services has teamed up with local organizations to provide free lunches for children 1-18 at six Baytown Parks, two area libraries, community centers, apartment buildings and more this past summer.